txthinking/denolib/readme.md

 * Don't care HTTP status code, method and header
 * Don't care cookie and session concepts
-* Always read request query parameters and json body
+* If there is a body, should be json parseable
 * Only handle query key with one value
 * Always respond json body
 * No middlewares